MrThearMan/CI/README.md

 This pipeline can be used to build and release the library to [PyPI] with poetry using a [PyPI token] stored in the repository's [actions secrets].

-> Note that the poetry [version] configuration needs to be updated or this
+> Note that the poetry [version] configuration needs to be updated and match
-> job will fail.
+> the tag created for the release or this job will fail (can include v-prefix,
+> e.g., `v0.0.1`).

 To set up the pipeline, add a `yml` file to `./.github/workflows/` with the following job configuration.
 The `pypi-token` input is required.